-Biblical prophecy shows God scattering His people as a punishment for their sins against Him.
-During the end time, it appears He will scatter them into small fragments, perhaps even down to individuals alone.
-Charles Whitaker studies the primarily Hebrew words whose meanings suggest a coming, extensive fragmentation of end-time …
+Prophecy shows God scattering His people for their sins.
+It appears He will scatter them into small fragments, perhaps even down to individuals alone.

 What happened to Israel after God sent her into captivity?
 Did God turn from physical Israel and begin to work with spiritual Israel, the church?

 No matter how scattered Israel is, God will not lose the smallest grain.
 Using Jerusalem as a reference point, Israel dispersed north and west into Europe.

 After the Tribulation, God promises to restore Israel to the promised land where she will have a chance to learn and live God's truth in the Millennium.

 During Jacob's Trouble, a confederacy of gentile peoples (particularly the offspring of Ishmael and Esau) will destroy the nations of modern-day Israel.

 Most Israelites are blind to their origins, thinking that only Jews are Israelites.
 Here is why Israel has forgotten its identity.

 After 200 years of rejecting Davidic rule, Israel fell to Assyria, and its people were carried to Media.
 Judah lasted about 150 years longer.